33 / 100

 Is Starr County growing or shrinking?

-Are many people relocating to Starr County?
+Are people moving to Starr County?

 [09] Similar Counties by Size & Score